Pre-Requisites

 Step 9: Create First Test /Spec File with Playwright

-Inside your pages folder create a file name it as example.spec.ts
+Inside your pages folder, create a file and name it, as example.spec.ts

 The playwright provides options to execute your test in both headed mode and headless mode.
 Let’s try headed mode execution with the chrome browser.